 - A Essential elements of the legal system

-- 1. Court structure
+- 1. Law and the legal system

 - 2. Sources of law

-- 3. Human rights

 - B The law of obligations

 - 1. Formation of contract

 - 2. Content of contracts

 - 3. Breach of contract and remedies

-- 4. The law of delict
+- 4. The law of delict and professional negligence

-- 5. Professional negligence

 - C Employment law

 - 1. Contract of employment

 - 2. Dismissal and redundancy

-- D The formation and constitution of business organisations
+- D Formation and constitution of business organisations

 - 1. Agency law

 - 2. Partnerships

 - 3. Corporations and legal personality

-- 4. Company formations
+- 4. The formation and constitution of a company

 - E Capital and the financing of companies

 - 1. Share capital

 - 2. Loan capital

 - 3. Capital maintenance and dividend law

 - F Management, administration and regulation of companies

 - 1. Company directors

 - 2. Other company officers

 - 3. Company meetings and resolutions

-- G Legal implications relating to companies in difficulty or in crisis
+- G Insolvency law

-- 1. Insolvency
+- 1. Insolvency and judicial management

-- H Governance and ethical issues relating to business
+- H Corporate fraudulent and criminal behaviour

-- 1. Corporate governance

-- 2. Fraudulent behaviour
+- 1. Fraudulent and criminal behaviour